 Select + Add one

-You can also use Quick Find to search for a funder or opportunity and save it directly.
+You can also use Quick find to search for a funder or opportunity and save it directly.

 For detailed instructions, see our guide to adding custom grants.